 - SIM Card: $7 for 3GB data with 30-day validity.

 Estonia is a country that makes you feel like you are in a fairy tale world.
-When we talk about Estonia, most of the tourist prefer to explore Tallinn—the old city of Estonia.
+When we talk about Estonia, most tourists prefer to explore Tallinn—the old city of Estonia.

 Tallinn is an inexpensive and charming place that has picturesque spots all over the city.

 While in Tallinn, visit the St. Catherine passage, also known as the most romantic spot in Tallinn.
-It is a 700-year-old alleyway which has a lot of restaurants and artisan shops.
+It is a 700-year-old alleyway that has a lot of restaurants and artisan shops.